 ** If you’re going to do video, do it right.
 At a minimum, keep it short and snappy and have good audio above almost all else.
 One commenter said that she’s gotten so tired of being sent to bad videos that she rarely watches them anymore.
 Her main complaint?
 Audio – “Half the time I can’t hear or understand the video….I can’t tell you how many times the person has been speaking too quickly or too softly for me to understand anything.”

-** Hotels and the disabled traveler – a comment from accessibility expert Glenda Watson Hyatt – “There’s a difference between ‘accessible’ and ‘ADA Certified’ when it comes to hotels.”
+** Hotels and the disabled traveler – a comment from motivational speaker Glenda Watson Hyatt – “There’s a difference between ‘accessible’ and ‘ADA Certified’ when it comes to hotels.”
 Idea – have an experienced disabled traveler and blogger like Glenda do a “real person” evaluation of your hotel property, perhaps in exchange for a room, or pay at their consulting rate.

 Thanks to everyone who joined us for Open Comments, and we’ll announce another one soon!